-The Regional Environmental Health Program began in Alamosa County and has expanded to include Rio Grande, Costilla, Conejos, Saguache, and Rio Grande counties, This program is directed by the San Luis Valley Public Health Partnership.
-Lynnea Rappold is the Regional Environmental Health Program Manager.
-Contact Environmental Health at (719) 587-5206 or here regarding:
+The Regional Environmental Health Program began in Alamosa County and has expanded to include Rio Grande, Costilla, Conejos, Saguache, and Rio Grande counties, Gary Bruder is the Regional Environmental Health Program Manager.
+Contact Environmental Health at (719) 587-5206 regarding:

 - Opening a Retail Food Establishment

 - Environmental Health Questions